hasii2011/versionoverlord/README.md

 ```
 ___

-Written by <a href="mailto:email@humberto.a.sanchez.ii@gmail.com?subject=Hello Humberto">Humberto A. Sanchez II</a>  (C) 2023
+Written by <a href="mailto:email@humberto.a.sanchez.ii@gmail.com?subject=Hello Humberto">Humberto A. Sanchez II</a>  (C) 2025

 ## Note
-For all kind of problems, requests, enhancements, bug reports, etc.,
-Drop me an e-mail.
+For all kind of problems, requests, enhancements, bug reports, etc., drop me an e-mail.

 ---